clarkedelisle/OTTERPy/README.md

 # OTTERPy
 This is the repository for model code, sample data, and plotting scripts for the OTTER model for Python.

+The file OTTERPy.py contains the actual model code

+The file OTTERPlottingFuncs.py contains a few scripts for plotting model results.

     Glossary of variables - this is pretty close to exhaustive, there are a probably a couple of throwaway variables not listed here.